How To Set Up A Marketing Budget | Checkatrade

 SEO – 12%

-Search Engine Optimisation (SEO) involves improving your website to rank higher in Goggle search.
+Search Engine Optimisation (SEO) involves improving your website to rank higher in Google search.
 Many factors affect SEO.
 A great website with relevant content is an excellent place to start.
-Being a Checkatrade member will allow you to create an online profile on the Checkatrade website, enabling you to be found by potential new customer searches.
-This will boost your SEO ranking.
-Find out more today.

 Website – 10%